-One well tried and successful approach has been to identify potential customers that are similar to existing customers with a high CLV, and then focusing the acquisition to target those customers.
-If you know what a high-value customer looks like, you can start moving your focus towards acquiring them instead of putting effort into acquiring low-value customers.
+One well-tried and successful approach has been to identify potential customers that are similar to existing customers with a high CLV and then focus the acquisition to target those customers.
+If you know what a high-value customer looks like, you can start focusing on acquiring them instead of putting effort into acquiring low-value customers.
 Doing this will yield a higher return on investment on the money spent on acquisition.

-If you are interested in CLV, its other use cases not mentioned in this post, or how CLV can benefit your organisation, feel free to contact us at:
+If you are interested in CLV, its other use cases not mentioned in this post, or how CLV can benefit your organisation, feel free to contact us.

 Written by Henrik Nordström, Sebastian Ånerud, and Eric Hörberg